nirajguru/terraform-beginner-bootcamp-2023/README.md

    - `variables.tf`  input variables
    - `outputs.tf`  stores outputs
    - `terraform.tfvars` data to be loaded in the terraform project
-   - `README.md` required for root modules
+   - `README.md` required for root modules.

 It is a good idea to add a examples folder as well.

 The modules should be placed in a `modules` subdirectory when developing locally.

 [Official Module structure document](https://developer.hashicorp.com/terraform/language/modules/develop/structure)